udayrangta89/SurpriseHousing/README.md

         4. Neighborhood_NridgHt
         5. BsmtQual_Gd

-- Conclusion 5 from the analysis
+- Conclusion 6 from the analysis
-Company can use this model to predict the actual values and buy them at a lower price than what the model has predicted.
+<br>Company can use this model to predict the actual values and buy them at a lower price than what the model has predicted.
 They can either go with variables with stong + coefficients, like Stonebrook, Northridge, Northridge heights neighbourhood, Newly constructed homes.
 And with Strong -ve coefficients - like Height of basement between 80 to 99 inches, Kitchens above grade, Roof material Grave and Tar.
 Business can make decision according to the coefficients, like if Roof material is Grave and Tar, they can buy it a very low cost highlighting the material, probably if they find in a good neightbourhood,and sell it at higher price by highlighting the good neighbour feature.